Quantcast

 It wasn't until nearly 11 years later that the iconic The Oprah Winfrey Show made its debut and propelled Winfrey to the household name and brand she is today.

-These women are the powerhouses we know today because they diligently put in work at every stage of their career.
-They are living testaments to the saying "patience is a virtue."
+These women are the powerhouses we know today because they diligently put in work at every stage of their careers.
+They are living testaments to the saying "Patience is a virtue."
 They used their experiences as building blocks and continued to make moves that readied them for their current roles.
-Women like Barfield, Hudson, and Winfrey were students of the game first, which in turn prepared them to eventually level up to their now boss woman status.
+Women like Barfield, Hudson, and Winfrey were students of the game first, which in turn prepared them to eventually level up to their now-boss woman status.

 You may feel like others are progressing ahead of you but remembering that your purpose is meant to be lived out one step at a time is key to putting things back into perspective.